kobertlam/Election_Analysis/README.md

 ## Election Audit Summary
 - The script [PyPoll_Challenge.py](PyPoll_Challenge.py) we developed in this analysis can be modified so that it can be used in other elections.
-Here we generalize the script to analyse election results for different states.
+Here we may generalize the script to analyse election results for different states:
+    1. Retrieve additional "State" information from the source file.
-- Assuming the source file [election_results.csv](Resources/election_results.csv) also included the "State" information at the second column (i.e. between the "Ballot ID" and "County")
+        - Assume the source file [election_results.csv](Resources/election_results.csv) also included the "State" information at the second column (i.e. between the "Ballot ID" and "County")
-    - The list index for reading data from the source file will need to modify according to the new CSV data structure.
+        - The list index for reading data from the source file cen be modifed according to the new CSV data structure.
             ```
             with open(file_to_load) as election_data:
                 reader = csv.reader(election_data)

                 # Read the header
                 header = next(reader)

                 # For each row in the CSV file.
                 for row in reader:
                     # Add to the total vote count
                     total_votes = total_votes + 1

                     # Extract the state name from each row.
                     state_name = row[1]
                     # Extract the county name from each row.
                     county_name = row[2]
                     # Get the candidate name from each row.
                     candidate_name = row[3]
             ```
+    2. Use a list of dictionaries to keep and manipulate the vote information
         - Create a list of dictionaries `state_county_candidate_data = []` where the keys are "state", "county", "candidate" and "counts", and each state and each county and each candidate, and the corresponding vote counts are the values for those keys.
         - In each row read from the CSV data file, if the current state and county and candidate is NOT in the dictionary `state_county_candidate_data`, append a new record to the dictionary.
             ```
             state_county_candidate_data.append({"state":state_name, "county":county_name, "candidate":candidate_name, "counts":0})
             ```
         - Add a vote to that state-county-candidate's vote count.
             ```
-    state_county_candidate_data[i]["counts"] += 1
+            state_county_candidate_data[i]["counts"] cd d+= 1
             ```
         -  Use for-loop to get the state list from the dictionary `state_county_candidate_data`:
             -  For each state:
                 -  Use for-loop to get the county list of this state.
                 -  For each county:
                     -  Retrieve the candidate name and the vote count for that candidate in that county.
                     -  Calculate the votes as a percentage of the total votes of that county.
                     -  Print the county-candidate results to the terminal and output file.
                     -  Print the winning candidate information for this county.
                 -  Retrieve the vote counts in that state.
                 -  Calculate the votes as a percentage of the total votes of all the states.
                 -  Print the results to the terminal and output file.